June 7, 2023

 Following on the extreme side of suggestive names are arbitrary names that speak to the brand’s personality.
 While fun and memorable, they have no direct reference to the business operations, services, or products.

-While considering the type of name, aspiring business owners and entrepreneurs need to consider types of businesses when brainstorming a name for their startup.
+While considering the type of name, aspiring business owners and entrepreneurs need to consider the types of businesses when brainstorming a name for their startup.

 • Limited Liability Corporations (LLC): If choosing to name your business according to this business structure, you must include the phrase “limited liability company” or at least “LLC” or “L.L.C.”